 During our 2018 Sallie House paranormal investigation, we decided to summon the demon Lilith.
 Below are step by step instructions on how to summon this demon.

 In our attempt to summon an infernal being, we looked to an ancient text called The Munich Manual of Demonic Magic.
 This obscure book provided the necessary documentation outlining how to call upon a demon.
 We proceeded cautiously as we delved deeper into these strange rituals, only to discover that none other than Lilith would be joining us at its completion.

-I have to admit that I was little freaked out doing this ritual in a real haunted house, but the paranormal evidence that we captured was pretty amazing in the video.
-The paranormal video below shows how to summon the demon Lilith, and what happens as a result of doing so.
+I have to admit that I was a little freaked out doing this ritual in a real haunted house, but the paranormal evidence that we captured was pretty impressive in the video.
+The paranormal video shows how to summon the demon Lilith, and what happens as a result of doing so.

 Dangers of Summoning a Demon

 I do not recommend that anyone tries to summon the demon Lilith using this ritual as the danger of suffering a demonic attack, or demon possession is very real.
 As a result of performing this ritual, I received numerous demonic scratches (which are in the video below), and had horrific nightmares that lasted for months.